Brose Fahrzeugteile: 2000–2015

 In 2011 Brose is the world's fifth-largest family-owned automotive supplier based on turnover.
-10% of the total annually business volume is invested in the development of new products and processes with a special focus on the development of products that contribute to fuel efficiency.
+10% of the total annually business volume is invested in the development of new products and processes with a focus on the development of products that contribute to fuel efficiency.

-In April 2013, Brose receives its first Pace Award for the sensor for hands-free opening of liftgates;
+In April 2013, Brose received its first Pace Award for the sensor for hands-free opening of liftgates;

-Due to the increasing electrification and digitization of vehicles, Brose invests in a test center in Würzburg to measure electromagnetic compatibility.
+Due to the increasing electrification and digitisation of vehicles, Brose invested in a test centre in Würzburg to measure electromagnetic compatibility.